laoleshisui/pyaolesrtc/README.md

 ## P2P
 See examples/p2pprocessor.py for more details

 1. Create a sender to send video frame and audio sample.
-If the receiver's id is known, you can just connect it with the id without anything else.
+If the receiver's id is known, you can just connect it with the id.
 ```python
 def CreateSender():
     Controller.LoadConfigFile("./defaults.yaml")